dedeadend/DTerminal/README.md

 # 🍃 DTerminal

 Forget clunky and dated terminals.
-DTerminal is a modern terminal emulator for Android, built with **Jetpack Compose**.
-It provides access to both standard and root shells through a reactive and asynchronous interface, designed for fluid performance and a clean, responsive user experience.
-All without the lag of traditional terminal apps.
+DTerminal is a modern, ultra-lightweight **terminal emulator** and **Python scripting workspace** for **Android**, built entirely with **Jetpack Compose**.
+It seamlessly unifies asynchronous **standard/root shells** with an embedded **Python 3.13 runtime**, offering a powerful and reactive environment for **automation** and advanced scripting on a **highly responsive user interface**.

 ## ✨ Features

-- 💯 **Full Shell Authority**: High-speed execution for both standard (sh) and root (su) commands.
+- 💯 **Full Shell Authority**: High-speed, isolated execution for both standard (`sh`) and root (`su`) commands.
-- ⚡ **Ultra-Lightweight**: Optimized for speed and low battery consumption using the latest Material You standards.
+- 🐍 **Embedded Python 3.13 Engine**: An offline Python runtime powered by Chaquopy, featuring native cryptography C-extensions.
+Ready for advanced security tools, SSH automation, and cryptographic scripting.
+- 🫧 **Multi-line Batch Execution**: Combine, edit, and execute multiple related shell or Python operations sequentially in a single process run.
-- 🚀 **Persistent Scripting**: A smart workspace to save and execute your custom scripts. eliminating repetitive typing.
+- 📝 **Workspace Script Manager**: Save, organize, and quickly recall your frequently used custom automation scripts without repetitive typing.
-- 📜 **Command History**: Persistent access to your command history in a clean and organized layout.
+- 📜 **Persistent Command History**: Instant access to your previously executed shell and Python commands in a clean, scrollable log layout.
+- 🪄 **Magic 'py' Interpreter Mode**: Type `py` on the very first line of your input block to instantly switch the entire execution engine into a pure Python environment for all subsequent lines.
+- 📦 **Runtime Pip Package Manager**: Download, extract, and update pure Python packages (`none-any.whl`) directly from PyPI on the fly.
+- 🔗 **Advanced Argument Parsing**: Execute local scripts seamlessly with standard terminal syntax, including full support for custom inline CLI arguments and quote strings.
-- 🎨 **Real-time Modern UI**: Instant reactive customization of fonts and colors.
+- 🎨 **Real-time Modern UI**: Instant dynamic customization of font size and multi-layered typography colors.

 ## 📸 Screenshots